Open every day of the year except Christmas Day, from 9:30am.

 Walk amongst lemurs, come face to face with lions, tigers, giant anteaters and western lowland gorillas and even mimic the agile primates on the Treetop Challenge - an obstacle course set in the trees.

-These are the latest news reports from Howletts Wild Animal Park; see the Howletts Wild Animal Park News Archive for all reports.
+These are the latest news reports from Howletts Wild Animal Park; see the Howletts Wild Animal Park News Archive for all reports, or visit the official website for the very latest news.

 Birth: July 2012